Table of Contents

 1. Setting up of Compressometer:

 i.
-The top and bottom frames of the compressometer are adjusted by means of the spacers.
+The top and bottom frames of the compressometer are adjusted using the spacers.

 ii.
 The pivot rod is then kept on the screws and is duly locked in position firmly.

 iii.
-Then, the compressometer is placed carefully at the centre of the specimen.
+Then, the compressometer is placed carefully at the center of the specimen.

 iv.
-The screws are tightened while the compressometer is held on position.
+The screws are tightened while the compressometer is held in position.

 v.
 Finally, after completion of the positioning, the spacers are unscrewed and removed.